Favorite Software & Ezines

 www.grc.com/wizmo/wizmo.htm

-This simple Windows utility can be used to create icons to: shutdown Windows, standby, reboot or hibernate your computer, start your screensaver, turn off the sound, blank your screen, eject a disk, etc. (Windows XP+) (Geek factor:high)
+This simple Windows utility can be used to create icons for a long list of computer functions, such as shutdown, standby, reboot or hibernate your computer.
+It has icons to start your screensaver, change volume level, mute the sound, blank your screen, eject a disk, etc. (Windows XP/Win7) (Geek factor:medium)

 Software Downloads Page